Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Introduction

 Tree ensemble algorithms, such as random forests \citep{breiman2001random} and gradient boosting \citep{friedman2002stochastic}, are among the most well-known methods in statistical modeling and have achieved success across a broad range of disciplines, from remote sensing \citep{belgiu2016random} to genomics \citep{chen2012random}.
 Since their introduction, tree ensembles have earned a reputation for excellent predictive performance, in fact, Leo Breiman notably claims in \textit{Statistical Modeling: The Two Cultures} \citep{breiman2001statistical} that ``Random Forests are A+ predictors.”
 By combining a large number of decision trees, either independently trained on bootstrapped samples of the data or sequentially on the residuals of the prior model, tree ensembles attain high predictive accuracy, albeit for an increase in model complexity and often at the expense of interpretability.
 Compared to a single tree, ensembles are substantially more challenging to interpret and, indeed, for random forests, Breiman~\cite[p.~208]{breiman2001statistical} claims that ``on interpretability, they rate an F."

 Consider, for example, the single decision tree shown in the left panel of Figure~\ref{tree_intro.fig}, constructed to predict household income based on survey responses from the 2022 General Social Survey (GSS) \citep{GSS2024}---a dataset with 4,000 respondents and 15,000 covariates.
 This tree is highly interpretable, and its predictions can be fully explained in four sentences corresponding to the four rules listed in the right panel of the figure.
 Each rule consists of a sequence of conditions obtained by traversing the tree from the root node to a leaf.
 Tree ensembles can also be described by similar sets of rules, but these are rarely human-interpretable for two reasons.
 First, the number of rules is prohibitively large; for example, a boosting ensemble of 500 depth 6 trees requires 32,000 rules (sentences) to explain.
 Second, especially in deeper ensembles, each individual rule may be too complex to interpret.
-As Breiman \citep[p.~208]{breiman2001statistical} observes for random forests: \begin{quote} ``their mechanism for producing a prediction is difficult to understand.
-Trying to delve into the tangled web that generated a plurality vote from 100 trees is a Herculean task.'' \end{quote} Yet, ensembles are significantly more accurate than single trees.
+As Breiman \citep[p.~208]{breiman2001statistical} observes for random forests: \begin{narrowquote} ``their mechanism for producing a prediction is difficult to understand.
+Trying to delve into the tangled web that generated a plurality vote from 100 trees is a Herculean task.'' \end{narrowquote} Yet, ensembles are significantly more accurate than single trees.
 On the GSS survey example, the decision tree shown in Figure \ref{tree_intro.fig} achieves an out-of-sample $R^2$ of \textbf{0.28} while the 500 depth 6 tree boosting ensemble mentioned above attains an out-of-sample $R^2$ of \textbf{0.55}.

-\textbf{Motivation:} \begin{quote} ``Framing the question as the choice between accuracy and interpretability is an incorrect interpretation of what the goal of statistical analysis is.
-The point of a model is to get useful information about the relation between the response and predictor variables.''~\citep[p.~210]{breiman2001statistical} \end{quote}
+\textbf{Motivation:} \begin{narrowquote} ``Framing the question as the choice between accuracy and interpretability is an incorrect interpretation of what the goal of statistical analysis is.
+The point of a model is to get useful information about the relation between the response and predictor variables.''~\citep[p.~210]{breiman2001statistical} \end{narrowquote}